grafana/tutorials/content/tutorials/create-alerts-from-flux-queries.md

   |> yield(name: "power")
 ```

+Note how we've adjusted our `aggregateWindow()` function to `aggregateWindow(every: 1d, fn: sum)`.
+This results in a graph like so:

 ![image here](https://raw.githubusercontent.com/grafana/tutorials/master/content/tutorials/assets/flux-alert-11.png)

+Now that we have our per-day query correct, we can continue using the same pattern as before, adding expressions to reduce and perform math on our results.

-Reduce Query A to a single value:
+As before, let's reduce our query to a single value:

 ![image here](https://raw.githubusercontent.com/grafana/tutorials/master/content/tutorials/assets/flux-alert-12.png)

-Create a math expression to be alerted on and set the evaluation behavior:
+Now create a math expression to be alerted on and set the evaluation behavior.
+In this case we want to write `$B > 5000`:

 ![image here](https://raw.githubusercontent.com/grafana/tutorials/master/content/tutorials/assets/flux-alert-13.png)

-Preview of alerts:
+And now we are alerting on our daily electricity consumption whenever we exceed 5000 kWh.
+Here is preview of our alert:

 ![image here](https://raw.githubusercontent.com/grafana/tutorials/master/content/tutorials/assets/flux-alert-14.png)

+Plotting and aggregating exlectrical consumption is a common use case for combining InfluxDB and Grafana.
+Using Flux, we saw just how easy it can be to group our data by day and then alert on that daily value.
+In our next two examples we will examine the more complex for of Grafana Alert: multidimensional alerts.

+{{< /tutorials/step >}}
-## Example 4: How to Create a Dynamic (Multidimensional) Grafana Alert Using Flux
+{{< tutorials/step title="Example 4: How to Create a Dynamic (Multidimensional) Grafana Alert Using Flux" >}}

-Let’s return to example 1, but this time let’s assume we have 5 tanks (A5, B4, C3, D2, and E1).
-We can create a multidimensional alert to notify us when a value is exceeded on any tank is less than 30 °C or greater than 60 °C.
+Let’s return to our fluid tanks from example 1, but this time let’s assume we have 5 tanks (A5, B4, C3, D2, and E1).

+**Scenario:** We are now tracking the temperature in five tanks: A5, B4, C3, D2, and E1.

+**Challenge:** Create one multidimensional alert that will notify us whenever the temperature in **any** tank is less than 30 °C or greater than 60 °C.

+We begin, as always, by writing our initial query.
+This is very similar to our query in example 1, but note how our third `filter()` function captures the data from all five tanks and not just `A5`:

 ```flux
 from(bucket: "HyperEncabulator")